localz/stroganoff/README.md

-# Are your users passwords stroganoff?
+# Are your users' passwords stroganoff?

 Install the package: